Who am I?

 Retail and repairs

-We also stock new instruments made by select British cottage industry manufacturers such as Alan Miller guitars, or Wildwood flutes.
+In addition to base line stock, I also carry new instruments made by select British cottage industry manufacturers, such as Alan Miller guitars, or Wildwood flutes.
 If you make something interesting and you would like to sell in Glastonbury, please contact me.

-We occasionally offer trade-ins at a percentage of current trending market value (dependent on age, condition and interest/rarity) against new instruments in the shop.
+I can offer trade-ins at 60% of current trending market value (dependent on age, condition and interest/rarity) against new instruments in the shop.
 Only one instrument per purchase will be taken in part exchange.
-We will occasionally sell exceptional second hand instruments on consignment.
-But this probably extends to that rusty old thing your Grandad once played when you were a kid.
+I no longer sell second hand instruments on consignment due to COVID.
+I will occasionally buy exceptional second hand instruments.
+This exception probably only extends to that rusty old thing Grandad once played when you were a kid.
 It's currently sitting in your loft?
 Go ahead, bring it in!
-We take a commission and pay the owner after it sells.

 I build handmade one off instruments and electronics which provide a unique opportunity to incorporate tailor made sound into your art.
 Custom made instruments, being unstandardised, offer a freedom of range in form, character, choice of materials and workmanship which mass produced counterparts can never equal.